shivanshu43/EchoHands_Alpha-build/README.md

 So, this isn't meant to be the final polished EchoHands experience just yet.
 It is the current technical build that we're using to develop and improve the system.

 >**Note:** The repository consisting trained **model files, datasets, source code, and other project assets** directly inside the project

->Sharing the repository publicly would make it possible for others to grab the models and a large part of the project itself — so let's not make copying the whole thing quite that easy 😅
+>and Sharing the repository publicly would make it possible for others to grab the models and a large part of the project itself — so let's not make copying the whole thing quite that easy 😅
 >If access to the repository is private or controlled, contributors should not redistribute the source code, datasets, or model artifacts without permission from the project owner.